 So how does the idea of a blueprint relate to beekeeping?
-Well, foundation vs foundationless beekeeping refers to the two frame options, or “blueprints” rather, that beekeepers use for their honey bees to build comb.
+Well, foundation vs. foundationless beekeeping refers to the two frame options, or “blueprints” instead, that beekeepers use for their honey bees to build comb.

 So, if you’re a beginner who is just starting out, then it’s likely that you’re still trying to decide which blueprint or approach to go with.

-You can expect to discover the four main differences between the different beekeeping approaches as well as their pros and cons so you can ultimately which approach is best for you.
+You can expect to discover the four main differences between the different beekeeping approaches as well as their pros and cons so you can determine ultimately which method is best for you.

 Well, in short, the primary difference between foundation and foundationless beekeeping lies in the type of frames beekeepers use.
 Let’s dive deeper and first explore the two methods on a broad level.